NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 This lab will involve deploying a solution for AWS using Palo Alto Networks VM-Series in the Gateway Load Balancer (GWLB) topology.

-The lab begins by deploying a Panorama that the VM-Series will bootstrap to.
-An existing Panorama is required for this lab.
+The lab assumes an existing Panorama that the VM-Series will bootstrap to.
 Panorama assumptions:
 - Accessible with public IP on TCP 3978
 - Prepped with Template Stacks and Device Groups
 - vm-auth-key generated on Panorama (Will be done manually as part of the lab)

+The lab has been updated to include a Panorama deployment as the first task.
+You will then manually install the Software Licensing Plugin and configure it for bootstrapping.

 This guide is intended to be used with a specific QwikLabs scenario, and some steps are specific to Qwiklabs.
 This could be easily adapted for other environments.